 Despite the evocative images conjured up by the term 'offshore', it would be wrong to think of offshore as disconnected and remote from mainstream nation states.
-Geographically, many of the offshore tax havens are located on small island economies dispersed across the spectrum of time zones, but politically and economically the majority of tax havens are inextricably linked to major OECD states, and the term 'offshore' is strictly a political statement about the relationship between the state and parts of its related territories.
-In the British economy, for example, the bulk of offshore transactions are controlled by the City of London, albeit that many City financial intermediaries operate out of centres located on UK Overseas Territories and Crown Dependencies.
+Geographically, many of the offshore tax havens are located on small island economies dispersed across the spectrum of time zones, but politically and economically the majority of tax havens are inextricably linked to major OECD states, and the term 'offshore' is strictly a political statement about the relationship between the state and parts of its related territories.3 In the British economy, for example, the bulk of offshore transactions are controlled by the City of London, albeit that many City financial intermediaries operate out of centres located on UK Overseas Territories and Crown Dependencies.
 These centres have a tangible form, with functional banks, trust companies and law offices, but in practice they do not function autonomously from the mainstream economies.
 They are primarily of use to the City because they offer zero or minimal tax rates combined with secrecy arrangements (including non-disclosure of beneficial ownership of companies and trusts) and regulatory regimes which are more permissive than those prevailing in onshore economies.

 Most reasonable observers might expect that governments of onshore states would act collectively to prevent tax and regulatory degradation, but in practice key actors, notably Switzerland, the UK and the USA, act to restrain efforts at achieving global cooperation.
 The UK, for example, allows its Crown Dependencies to persist with facilitating tax evasion, despite the fact that it is ultimately responsible for ensuring the good governance of those islands.
 Notwithstanding the 'smoke and mirrors' appearance of quasi independence, all domestic laws enacted by the governments of the Bailiwicks of Guernsey and Jersey need prior approval from the Privy Council.
 It is therefore safe to conclude that the UK Department for Constitutional Affairs, which is responsible for government relations with the Crown Dependencies, would resist any laws it considered contrary to UK interests.

 A major feature of offshore is the existence of conditions of secrecy, either created through banking secrecy laws or through de facto judicial arrangements and banking practices.
-This 'secrecy space' creates an effective barrier to investigation of activities in the OFC by external authorities, and facilitates the laundering of proceeds from a wide range of criminal and unethical activities, including fraud, embezzlement and theft, bribery, narco trafficking, illegal arms trafficking, counterfeiting, insider trading, false trade invoicing, transfer mispricing, and tax dodging.
-According to one estimate, US\$1 trillion of dirty money flows annually into offshore accounts, approximately half of which originates from developing
+This 'secrecy space' creates an effective barrier to investigation of activities in the OFC by external authorities,4 and facilitates the laundering of proceeds from a wide range of criminal and unethical activities, including fraud, embezzlement and theft, bribery, narco trafficking, illegal arms trafficking, counterfeiting, insider trading, false trade invoicing, transfer mispricing, and tax dodging.
+According to one estimate, US\$1 trillion of dirty money 5 flows annually into offshore accounts, approximately half of which originates from developing

-The term 'offshore' is strictly a political statement about the relationship between the state and parts of its related territories
+The term

+'offshore' is

+strictly a

+political

+statement about

+the relationship

+between the

+state and parts

+of its related

+territories

-&lt;sup>3 Palan, R., (1999) Offshore and the Structural Enablement of Sovereignty, in Hampton, M.P., & Abbott, J.P., . (eds) Offshore Finance Centres and Tax Havens: The Rise of Global Capital, MacMillan, Basingstoke.
+3 Palan, R., (1999) Offshore and the Structural Enablement of Sovereignty, in Hampton, M.P., & Abbott, J.P., . (eds) Offshore Finance Centres and Tax Havens: The Rise of Global Capital, MacMillan, Basingstoke.

+4 Christensen, J. and Hampton, M.P.
+(1999) A Legislature for Hire: The Capture of the State in Jersey's Offshore Finance Centre, in Hampton, M.P. & Abbott, J.P., op cit

+5 Dirty money is defined as money that is obtained, transferred or used illegally.